Notre Dame Fighting Irish

-History of the Fighting Irish
+History

 Moniker

 The exact origin of the moniker "Fighting Irish" is unknown and has been the subject of debates and research.
-It is first attested as early as 1909, and subsequently became more popular in the 1910s, until it became the official nickname in 1927.
+It was first attested to as early as 1909 and became more popular in the 1910s, becoming the official nickname in 1927.

-The athletes and teams at Notre Dame were known by many different unofficial names throughout the late 19th and early 20th centuries.
+Prior to that, the athletes and teams at Notre Dame were known by many different unofficial names.
 During the Knute Rockne football era, Notre Dame had several unofficial nicknames, among them the "Rovers", "Domers", and the "Ramblers".
 These names reflected the teams' propensity to travel the nation to play its football contests, long before such national travel became the collegiate norm.
-Later, Notre Dame was known unofficially as the "Terriers," after the Irish breed of the dog, and for some years, an Irish Terrier would be found on the ND football sidelines.
-Other popular names were “the Gold and Blue”,“Domers”, “Nomads,” “the Blue Comets”, “the Horrible Hibernians”.
+Later, Notre Dame was known unofficially as the "Terriers" after the Irish breed of the dog, and for some years, an Irish Terrier would be found on the ND football sidelines.
+Other popular names were “the Gold and Blue”, “Nomads,” “the Blue Comets”, and “the Horrible Hibernians”.
 According to historian Murray Sperber, during the 1910s and 1920s, anti-Catholic and anti-Irish stereotypes and ethnic slurs were openly expressed against immigrants, and the press often referred to Notre Dame teams as "Catholics", "Papists", or "Dirty Irish".
-University leadership wished to distance itself from such names and school publications referred to the team "the Gold and Blue" or the "Notre Damers".
+University leadership wished to distance itself from such names, and school publications referred to the team "the Gold and Blue" or the "Notre Damers".

-There are several accounts on the origins of "Fighting Irish."
+There are several accounts on the origins of "Fighting Irish".
 One story suggests the moniker was born in 1899 during a game between Notre Dame and Northwestern.
-The Fighting Irish were leading 5–0 at halftime when the Wildcat fans began to chant, "Kill the Fighting Irish, kill the Fighting Irish," as the second half opened.
-In the November 9th, 1912 edition of Scholastic, it is claimed that the moniker "Fighting Irishmen" was given by the president of The University of Illinois at Urbana-Champaign.
-Another legend in Notre Dame folklore is that the nickname is inherited from Irish immigrant soldiers who fought in the Civil War with the Union's Irish Brigade.
+The Notre Dame squad was leading 5–0 at halftime when the Wildcat fans began to chant, "Kill the Fighting Irish, kill the Fighting Irish" as the second half opened.
+The November 9th, 1912 edition of Notre Dame's student magazine Scholastic attributed the moniker "Fighting Irishmen" to the president of the University of Illinois Urbana-Champaign.
+Another legend in Notre Dame folklore is that the nickname was inherited from Irish immigrant soldiers who fought in the Civil War with the Union's Irish Brigade.
 Notre Dame's claim to the nickname would seem to come from the presence of Fr.
 William Corby, CSC, the third president of Notre Dame, who was at the Battle of Gettysburg.
 Fr.
 Corby served as chaplain of the Irish Brigade and granted general absolution to the troops in the midst of the battle.
 This is commemorated in the painting "Absolution Under Fire," part of Notre Dame's permanent art collection.
-A print of the painting "The Original Fighting Irish" by former Fighting Irish lacrosse player Revere La Noue is on permanent display at Notre Dame's Arlotta Stadium.
-The print also hangs in the office of former head Notre Dame football coach Brian Kelly, who said that he had to have the work which captures the "swagger" and "toughness" of the football program after seeing it online.
+A life-size statue of Fr.
+Corby stands in front of Corby's namesake building on the Notre Dame campus.
+A print of the painting "The Original Fighting Irish" by former Notre Dame lacrosse player Revere La Noue is on permanent display at the university's Arlotta Stadium.
+A print also hung in the office of former head Notre Dame football coach Brian Kelly, who said that he wanted to have the work which captured the "swagger" and "toughness" of the football program after seeing it online.